Dec 1, 2025

 If data is sent to the cloud every time,

-In situations where a split-second decision can be critical, this delay poses a significant risk.
+In scenes where a moment's decision can be critical, this latency poses a significant risk.

-Edge AI minimizes delay because it can complete processes within the device itself.
+Edge AI minimizes this latency because it can complete processes within the device itself.

 2. Enhanced Security and Privacy

-With Edge AI, it is advantageous because data containing personal information is not sent to the cloud.
+With Edge AI, there is the advantage of processing data without sending personal information to the cloud,

 • Facial data used for face recognition